FD Calculator

 Suppose you invest 5,00,000 in a cumulative FD at 7% p.a. for 5 years, compounded quarterly:

-This shows how compounding over multiple years can significantly increase your final amount compared to simple interest.
+Compounding over multiple years significantly increases your final amount compared to simple interest.

 How to Maximise Your FD Returns